joefg/joefg/README.md

 <h2 align="center">Contact Details</h2>

-He doesn't use social media.
-Send a follow request to [@joefg_](https://x.com/joefg_) on X. This is the only social media he makes available to the public, and he doesn't check it often.
+He doesn't use social media and does not respond to unsolicited e-mails.

 For project-related queries, please use the comments section in the project's repository or consult the project's website.